therealbill/salt-modules/README.md

 salt-modules
 ============

-A colelction of salt modules
+A collection of salt modules in various states of awesomeness.